Team

 Sarah Lynch (she/her), Doctoral Student

-I am a fourth-year doctoral student in the Developmental Sciences program working with Dr. Wagner in the BASE Lab.
+I am a sixth-year doctoral student in the Developmental Sciences program working with Dr. Wagner in the BASE Lab.
 I graduated from the University of Connecticut in May 2019 with bachelor degrees in Psychological Sciences and in Youth Mental Health through Creativity, with a focus on problem solving.
 My research interest in social-emotional development centers on physiological and behavioral regulation, environmental influences, and creative cognition in connection with the development of callous unemotional traits.

 Email: lynchsf@bu.edu